muhammad-zain-f15/mysql-data-warehouse-project/README.md

     <li>Profit</li>
     <li>Quantity</li>
 </ul>
+Also compare the current and previous Monthly Sales Trends.

+### Sub-Category Comparison
+Compare the current and previous year Sales.
+I have group sub-categories into best,top and other as there are many sub-categories.

+### Weekly Sales and Profit Trend
+Compare the current year sales and profit to find sales trends.

 # Conclusion
 This project is a greate learning experience for me where I learn how to plan,execute and finish.